mrminich/hello-world/README.md

 # hello-world

-Hi Humans!
+Hello.

-Minich here, I like Java and Python.
+Minnich here, I like Java and Python.
-I've had tacos on the moon and find them far superior to Earth tacos.
+Ive had tacos on Earth, nothings better then this.